junghare-aniket/vlm-handwriting-recognition-es/README.md

 - Training prompts are designed to ***exactly match inference prompts***, ensuring consistency between training and deployment.
 - **Training Prompts**:

-  **Prompt 1 — Literal Reading:**
+  **Prompt 1 : Literal Reading:**
   ```
   Transcribe every line of handwritten text in this image exactly as it appears.
   Strict rules:
-  - Copy each word precisely as written — no spelling corrections, no modernisation.
+  - Copy each word precisely as written, no spelling corrections, no modernisation.
   - Preserve the EXACT capitalisation of every letter as it appears in the manuscript
   (a capital in the middle of a sentence must stay capital; a lowercase must stay lowercase).
   - Do NOT expand or interpret abbreviations.
 Words with superscript letters
-  (e.g. 'dho', 'dha', 'q̃', 'p̃') must be copied as-is — superscript letters are
+  (e.g. 'dho', 'dha', 'q̃', 'p̃') must be copied as-is, superscript letters are
   abbreviation markers, never digits or numbers.
   - CRITICAL: In this script, the letters 'd' and 'h' can resemble '3' and '5'.
-  Never write '35o', '35a', '35os', '35as' — the correct forms are
+  Never write '35o', '35a', '35os', '35as', the correct forms are
   'dho', 'dha', 'dhos', 'dhas'.
   - Output only the transcribed text, line by line.
   ```

-  **Prompt 2 — Corrected Transcription:**
+  **Prompt 2 : Corrected Transcription:**
   ```
   Using the image, produce the final accurate transcription.
 Fix only genuine misread
   characters that are clearly contradicted by the visual evidence in the image.